uric/cosmo-docs/how-it-works.md

 ## REST API & UI
 Cloudify is controlled via REST API.
-The REST API covers all Cloudify functionality.
+The REST API covers all the Cloud Orchestration and Management functionality.
 See [Cloudify REST API Documentation](http://www.cloudifysource.org/cosmo-rest-docs/).
 You can use the REST API through Cloudify Non-interactive CLI or write your own REST client.

 Cloudify commercial edition comes with Web GUI.
 The Web GUI works vs. the REST API but adds additional value and visibility.